 Let’s look at all the benefits of consumer insights and how they can help FMCG brands.

 Market research offers a valuable advantage in discovering new goods and product opportunities.
-By analyzing the current market and identifying gaps, it becomes possible to introduce innovative solutions to address unmet consumer needs.
+By analyzing the current market and identifying gaps in the competitive landscape, it becomes possible to introduce innovative solutions to address unmet consumer needs.

 For example, there could be products that don’t fully meet the needs of particular consumers, such as individuals who oppose certain ingredients in toothpaste.
 A brand could introduce a new toothpaste that caters to this specific group.